bekk/bekk-christmas/post/security/the-secretive-and-shady-history-of-encryption-standards.md

 Up until 1972 there was no standard cipher for encrypting secret messages.
 The US _National Bureau of Standards_ (NBS, which later became NIST) started an initiative for finding a single secure algorithm.
 This was rather revolutionary.
 The American government had traditionally kept their knowledge of cryptography to themselves - they considered it to be crucial to national security.
 As a result of the NBS initiative, several ciphers were proposed as candidates for the first encryption standard.

 The most promising candidate was contributed by a team of cryptographers working at IBM.
 They developed a refined version of an earlier encryption cipher called Lucifer, which was first developed by Horst Feistel in the late 1960s.
 Their candidate was a block cipher with a key size of 128 bits.
-A block cipher is an algorithm that encrypts several bits at a time, i.e. a _block_ of bits.
+A block cipher is an algorithm that encrypts a block of several bits at a time, as opposed to stream ciphers that encrypts bit by bit.
 A sufficiently large key size is necessary for a cipher to withstand brute force attacks, since these attacks generate all possible decryption keys.
 In context of a brute force attack, one would say that the larger the key size the more robust the cipher.

 ## Speculation of NSA backdoors